minio/docs/source/reference/minio-mc/mc-du.rst

    :optional:

    Print the total for all folders N or fewer levels below the path specified in the command.
 Default is 0, for the specified path only.

-.. mc-cmd:: --encrypt-key
-   :optional:

-   Encrypt or decrypt objects using server-side encryption with client-specified keys.
-Specify key-value pairs as ``KEY=VALUE``.

-   - Each ``KEY`` represents a bucket or object.
-   - Each ``VALUE`` represents the data key to use for encrypting object(s).

-   Enclose the entire list of key-value pairs passed to :mc-cmd:`~mc du --encrypt-key` in double quotes ``"``.

-   :mc-cmd:`~mc du --encrypt-key` can use the ``MC_ENCRYPT_KEY`` environment variable for retrieving a list of encryption key-value pairs as an alternative to specifying them on the command line.

 .. mc-cmd:: --recursive, r
    :optional: